zelenchuk/firebase-login-app/README.md

-# Getting Started with Create React App
+# Getting Started with Firebase Login App

 In the project directory, you can run: